Model Sharing & Backups for Multi-User Collaboration in Cosmic Frog

 - Last change wins!
 It is important to mention that if multiple users are making changes in the same part of a shared model, the last changes persist.
 Communication about who does what in the model is key.

-- If user A makes a change in for example an input table, then if this model is shared with user B, user B may need to close and re-open that input table or refresh their browser window in which they are working on this model to see the changes user A made.
+- If user A makes a change in for example an input table, then if access to this model is shared with user B, user B may need to close and re-open that input table or refresh their browser window in which they are working on this model to see the changes user A made.